knezi/bachelor_thesis/pozn.md

 - zminit jupyter a nastroje pouzite
  - pridat kecy o poctu ruznych review a tak, proc co jsem jak vybiral -> grafy poctu slov/error rate and stuff
- - taking only business_review_count > 50
  - don't include word error unles you check the language
- - taking only attributes with at least 10 and at least 50 reviews
  - measure if reducing non-restaurants helps (no, doesn't)
  - zmerit ruzne konfigurace (kosinova vzdalenost...)